ruthtojong/Ubuntu_test/README.md

 # Ubuntu_test
-Setting uo git in Ubuntu
+Setting up git in Ubuntu VM and uploading to github